MAChitgarha/JsonFile/README.md

 ![Version](https://img.shields.io/github/release/MAChitgarha/JsonFile.svg?label=Release)

-JsonFile is class which helps you handling your JSON files much easier and faster, e.g. handling JSON configuration files.
-You can extract data from the file as your needs, or edit the file as you want.
+JsonFile helps you playing with JSON files.
+Enjoy!

 ### Documentation

 See [the wiki](https://github.com/MAChitgarha/JsonFile/wiki).

+**Note:** The wiki is currently outdated.
+The documentation will be updated as soon as possible.

 ### Installing

-Easy.
-You can install it using Composer:
+Composer is here:

 ```
 composer require machitgarha/json-file